Internal and External Calculi: Ordering the Jungle without Being Lost in Translations: Navigating the Proof-Theoretic Jungle

 \subsection{Some Remarks on Translations}

 The above translations substantiate our claim that translating up the proof-theoretic hierarchy tends to be `easier' than translating down.
-In particular, we found that cuts needed to be introduced to proofs when translating hypersequents to sequents for $\logicsv$ (\sect~\ref{subsec:seq-hyper-s5}) and that structural rule elimination was needed to translate labeled proofs into nested proofs for intuitionistic logic (\sect~\ref{subsec:lab-nest-seq-int}).
+In particular, we found that structural rule elimination was needed to translate labeled proofs into nested proofs for intuitionistic logic (\sect~\ref{subsec:lab-nest-seq-int}).
 Moreover, translating labeled proofs to structured sequent proofs for conditional logics introduced non-determinism (\sect~\ref{subsec:cond-logic-trans}) and translating labeled proofs into bunched proofs (\sect~\ref{sec:translating-bunches}) was only possible given that the labeled proof was of a `treelike' shape.
-Converse translations were far simpler to obtain, e.g. translating sequent proofs into labeled proofs for intuitionistic logic (\sect~\ref{subsec:lab-nest-seq-int}) and translating display proofs into labeled proofs for the tense logic $\logickt$ (\sect~\ref{subsec:lab-dis-kt}).
+Converse translations were far simpler to obtain, e.g., translating sequent proofs into labeled proofs for intuitionistic logic (\sect~\ref{subsec:lab-nest-seq-int}) and translating display proofs into labeled proofs for the tense logic $\logickt$ (\sect~\ref{subsec:lab-dis-kt}).
 The sophistication required in translating proofs down the hierarchy supports the claim that formalisms higher up in the hierarchy are more expressive than those below them.